jasontbradshaw/plinth/README.md

  * `define` gives symbols values in the current scope.
 It takes as its arguments a symbol name and a value, and assigns the symbol to the given value.

- * `list` is the basic data-concatenation function in plinth.
-Unlike most Lisps, plinth lacks a concept of `cons` and works instead with lists entire. `list` takes as its arguments any number (including zero) of symbols, and returns them as a list.
+ * `cons` is the basic data-concatenation function in plinth. `cons` takes as its arguments two symbols, and returns them as a pair.
+The empty cons, `()`, is known as 'nil', and is used to mark the end of lists.

  * `quote` (equivalently `'`) returns its only argument as a literal value.

- * `if` takes as its arguments an expression to evaluate for truthiness, an expression to execute if the first expression didn't return `#f`, and an expression to execute if the first expression returned `#f`.
-All non-`#f` (false) values are considered `#t` (true).
+ * `cond` takes as its arguments a list of lists containing expressions.
+For every list, if the first element evaluates to `#t`, then the second element is returned.
+If the first element evaluates to `#f`, then the next list of expressions is tried in sequence until one that returns `#t` is found.
+If no expressions evaluate to `#t`, an error is raised and the result is undefined.

  * `and`, `or`, and `not` evaluate their arguments using standard logical rules and return at the soonest possible moment.
 This means that, for example, if